4Geeks logo

 Model hyperparameterization

-We can easily build a decision tree in Python using the scikit-learn library and the GaussianNB, MultinomialNB and BernoulliNB functions.
+We can easily build a Naive Bayes model in Python using the scikit-learn library and the GaussianNB, MultinomialNB and BernoulliNB functions.
 Some of its most important hyperparameters and the first ones we should focus on are:

 • alpha: It is used to avoid zero probabilities on features that do not appear in the training set.
 A larger value adds more smoothing (only for MultinomialNB and BernoulliNB).